gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 - Sharding(WIP)

+- AWS Best Practices

-- The recommended AWS instance type is i3.2xlarge because it has locally attached 1900 GiB NVMe SSDs, which means the disk access will increase the overall ES performance.
+The recommended AWS instance type is i3.2xlarge because it has locally attached 1900 GiB NVMe SSDs, which means the disk access will increase the overall ES performance.

-- Another good practice is to distribute the nodes across multiAZ, and use shard allocation awareness to ensure that each shard has copies in more than one availability zone.
+Another good practice is to distribute the nodes across multiAZ, and use shard allocation awareness to ensure that each shard has copies in more than one availability zone.

 ### Some Resources